Intended for students with little or no previous knowledge of Spanish.

 Historical and cultural development of Spain and Latin America.

 Analysis and comparison of films and written narratives from Spain and Latin America grouped according to themes relevant to contemporary social, cultural, and aesthetic concerns; conducted in Spanish.
-Meets the Gen Ed Core Curriculum History/Literature requirement.
+Fulfills the Core Curriculum Other Liberal Arts (OLA) requirement.

 Survey of U.S. literature by Hispanic-American writers.
 Includes work by Chicanos, Puerto Ricans, and writers of Caribbean and Central and South American derivation; conducted in Spanish and English.